Russian dog names are classy, sophisticated, and downright exotic to the ear.

 A very beautiful and feminine name, Roza comes from the Spanish language.

-This name is excellent for a Russian dog which has great beauty, is highly feminine, and exhibits excess charm.
+This name is excellent for a Russian dog that has great beauty, is highly feminine, and exhibits excess charm.

-The name also refers to a blossoming rose or sweet fragrance, which again highlight the femininity and attractiveness of your dog.
+The name also refers to a blossoming rose or sweet fragrance, which again highlights the femininity and attractiveness of your dog.